-1) Serve the overall Mission of the University by providing quality instruction for all students in the
+- 1) Serve the overall Mission of the University by providing quality instruction for all students in the areas of Chemistry, Geology, Physics, and Astronomy. - 2) Instill in all students a fascination with and dedication to lifelong learning about the world around them by providing a thorough background in the composition, processes, and physical laws that define the Universe.

-- areas of Chemistry, Geology, Physics, and Astronomy. - 2) Provide required introductory, upper-level classes for students pursuing teacher certification through the GSW College of Education. - 3) Instill in all students a fascination with and dedication to lifelong learning about the world around them by providing a thorough background in the composition, processes, and physical laws that define the Universe. - 4) Integrate coursework training with up-to-date analytical techniques, field experiences and research projects throughout our programs to provide our majors with the experiential background needed for successful graduate education and careers in the natural and physical sciences. - 5) Provide additional service to the University, community, local schools and the public through various outreach programs.
+- Integrate coursework training with up-to-date analytical techniques, field experiences and research projects throughout our programs to provide our majors with the experiential background needed for successful graduate education and careers in the natural and physical sciences. - 4) Provide additional service to the University, community, local schools and the public through various outreach programs.